LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Conclusion

 \section{Conclusion}

-We presented LiFeChain, a lightweight blockchain framework designed for secure and efficient FLL in resource-constrained IoT networks.
-To make LiFeChain practical at scale, we introduced a fast knowledge retrieval method that reduces storage footprint and retrieval latency for prior knowledge.
-By integrating the server-side on-chain PoMC mechanism and the client-side off-chain Seg-ZA, LiFeChain ensures the security of the FLL training process, thereby ensuring long-term security in unattended IoT networks.
-LiFeChain serves as a plug-and-play module that can be implemented into existing FLL methods.
-The results of implementing LiFeChain in FedKNOW and FedWeIT demonstrate that it not only improves the efficiency of FLL but also enhances the performance of these algorithms under both client- and server-side threats, compared to existing representative blockchain solutions.
+We presented LiFeChain, a lightweight blockchain framework for secure and efficient FLL in resource-constrained IoT networks. {LiFeChain integrates a fast KRV-based knowledge retrieval method, the server-side PoMC consensus, and the client-side Seg-ZA arbitration to ensure bidirectional verification with rigorous security guarantees.} As a plug-and-play module, LiFeChain can be integrated into existing FLL methods. {Comprehensive evaluations under six representative attacks demonstrate that LiFeChain improves both efficiency and robustness compared to existing blockchain solutions.}